-We generally support the ISSB leveraging the industry-based standards by SASB as the most well-established industry-based investor-focused reporting initiative.
-We also welcome that addressing international applicability of the SASB Standards will improve the global consideration of the measures (as traditionally a U.S. focus).
+We generally support the ISSB leveraging the industry-based standards by the Sustainability Accounting Standards Board (SASB) as the best-established industry-based, investor-focused reporting initiative.
+ISSB plans to enhance the SASB standards for international use are welcome.

-However, as the SASB standards are voluntary with firms able to disclose against industry-based requirements where they can, we recommend a similar approach in recognition of capability development and data constraints.
+However, as the SASB standards are voluntary with firms able to disclose against industry-based requirements where they can, we recommend a similar approach in recognition of capability development and data constraints, and considering that not all businesses will sit comfortably and completely within the industry categories identified by SASB.
 We recommend firms should disclose what they can and what is relevant for their specific business, providing an explanation to support their position, enhancing their disclosures as capabilities develop and data improves.
 This would support the integrity of this industry-based information, and would be in line with the ISSB standard which establishes SASB industry-specific standards as guidance (see e.g. S1 para 55).

 We support the use of standard or comparable reporting approaches wherever an appropriate methodology exists, to enhance comparability of the resulting disclosures.
-For example, we would welcome endorsement for PCAF-aligned financed emissions reporting where methodologies have been developed.